Huxley family: Sir Julian Huxley

 Julian Huxley (1887–1975) was the first Director-General of UNESCO.
 He was Secretary of Zoological Society, co-founder of the World Wildlife Fund, and president of the British Eugenics Society.
 He won the Darwin Medal of the Royal Society, the Darwin–Wallace Medal of the Linnaean Society, the Kalinga Prize and the Lasker Award.
 He presided over the founding conference for the International Humanist and Ethical Union.
 He wrote fifty books, including "The Science of Life", co-authored with H. G. Wells and Wells's son, G. P. Wells.

 Julian was important as a proponent of natural selection at a time when Darwin's idea was denigrated by many.
 His master-work Evolution: The Modern Synthesis gave the name to a mid-century movement which united biological theory and overcame problems caused by over-specialisation.

 Julian married Juliette Baillot in 1919.
 They had two children, and both became scientists: Anthony Julian Huxley, a botanist and horticulturalist, and Francis Huxley, an anthropologist.

-A Wetherspoon Public house in Selsdon was named after him as he was one of the main backers of the Selsdon Wood Nature Reserve.
+A Wetherspoon Public house in Selsdon was named after him.

+Francis Huxley

+Francis Huxley (1923 – 2016) was the son of Julian and Juliette Huxley.
+He was a British zoologist, anthropologist and author and is best known for his anthropological expeditions to The Gambia, the Amazon, and Haiti, among other places, about which he wrote several notable books.